AdobeDocs/cja-apis/src/pages/endpoints/annotations/index.md

 # Annotations API

-The CJA Annotations APIs allow you to retrieve, update, or create annotations programmatically through Adobe I/O. These APIs use the same data and methods that Adobe uses inside the product UI.
+The CJA Annotations APIs allow you to retrieve, update, or create annotations programmatically through Adobe Developer.
+These APIs use the same data and methods that Adobe uses inside the product UI.

 ## Retrieve multiple annotations